Westpac online investing account

 Margin lending is available through a straightforward share trading loan, while you can also open a cash investment account to operate in tandem with your online investing account.Back to top

-Westpac Standard customers receive a complimentary Investor Package which includes company research, market commentary and price charts.
-Intra-day updates are also included, while for an extra fee customers can subscribe to a research package to receive more detailed analysis, recommendations and more.
-Customers with an Advanced account can also take advantage of full market depth tools and integrated charting.
+Westpac standard customers receive a complimentary investor package which includes company research, market commentary and price charts.
+Intra-day updates are also included.
+For an extra fee customers can subscribe to a research package to receive more-detailed analysis, recommendations and more.
+Customers with an advanced account can also take advantage of full market depth tools and integrated charting.

-Orders can be placed online if you wish, or alternatively you can place orders over the phone from Monday to Friday, 8am to 7pm.
-Customer support is also offered in the form of an online education centre and FAQs plus phone and email support.
+Orders can be placed online if you wish, or alternatively you can place orders over the phone from Monday to Friday, between 8am and 7pm (Sydney time).
+Customer support is also offered in the form of an online education centre and FAQs, plus phone and email support.

-Westpac Online Investing allows customers to trade on over 30 international exchanges, including the New York Stock Exchange, NASDAQ, London Stock Exchange, and the Tokyo Exchange.
+Westpac online investing allows customers to trade on over 30 international exchanges, including the NYSE, NASDAQ, LSE and the TSE.

 |Standard||Advanced (Trader Pro)|